Don’t worry, these fan theories didn’t actually ruin your childhood

 Why it doesn’t hold up: This one’s an open and shut case.
 Arlene Krasky, the creator of Rugrats, actually confirmed this theory was false during the 2016 San Diego Comic-Con.

 In truth, the “Rugrats Theory” is no different than the legions of dark creepypasta theories about children’s shows.
 I’m not sure why this one gained so much traction, but it’s easy to see at a glance why it’s false.
-The major red flag is that Angelica doesn’t even appear in many episodes of Rugrats, so saying the show is completely imagined by Angelica falls flat pretty quick.
+The major red flag is that Angelica doesn’t even appear in some episodes of Rugrats, so saying the show is completely imagined by Angelica falls flat pretty quick.

 The biggest issue here is that there’s nothing really “resolved” by this theory.
 It’s essentially fan fiction that offers an alternate explanation for things that make perfect sense in the context of the show.
 Moreover, the fact that all these child deaths would occur in such a short period of time and a three year old would somehow be aware of it all is both a massive logical leap and just bad writing in general.